 Neri (Via dei Neri, 9/11) – a small gelateria that has a real neighbourhood feel and was packed with families choosing their afternoon treat, also serving waffles and iced yoghurt.

-Another food you must eat in Florence, as all over Italy is of course pizza, which is best eaten as originally intended – a quick and tasty street-food.
+Another food in Florence that you have to try, is of course pizza, which is best eaten as originally intended – a quick and tasty street-food.
 If you’re constantly on the move, trying to see as many of the glorious sights as possible, there are many stalls along the main tourist routes that will sell you a slice of pizza which they can heat up for you to eat on the go.

 You may also enjoy: 18 things to do in Florence – Video

-If you want something that’s a bit more authentic then look for a café that has a wood-fired oven burning at the back to cook the pizza, so that you get it fresh and piping hot.
-Upstairs in the Mercato Centrale you’ll find La Pizzeria Sud! with the two pizza ovens working hard and at the stand next to it you can buy focaccia pizza slices from artisan bread-maker David Bedu
+If you want something that’s a bit more authentic then look for a café that has a wood-fired oven burning at the back to cook the pizza, so that you get it a Florence pizza that’s fresh and piping hot.
+Upstairs in the Mercato Centrale you’ll find pizza ovens working hard and at one of the stands you can buy focaccia pizza slices from artisan bread-makers.

 You may also enjoy: How to spend a perfect weekend in Florence

-If you go: Cafe Rivoire, Piazza della Signoria, Florence.
+If you go: Caffe Rivoire, Piazza della Signoria, Florence.

 I couldn’t resist the displays of fruit jellies, marzipan fruit, chocolate praline and marron glacé piled on elegant silver trays and dishes in the window.
-This must surely be the place to stop and buy a sweet souvenir to bring home as a gift for your loved ones – if they last that long!
+Caffe Gilli in Florence must surely be the place to stop and buy a sweet souvenir to bring home as a gift for your loved ones – if they last that long!

-If you go: Gilli on Via Roma facing Piazza della Repubblica, 50123 Firenze
+If you go: Caffe Gilli on Via Roma facing Piazza della Repubblica, 50123 Firenze

 The Mercato di San Lorenzo or Mercato Centrale was one of my favourite places to eat in Florence.
 Downstairs are the traditional fresh food stalls that close in the afternoon, but upstairs is an amazing restaurant hall where you can choose from any of the stands selling different dishes.
 It’s perfect for families and groups of friends as well as the solo traveller, since everyone can wander around to choose whatever takes their fancy, place their order and take it back to one of the central tables to eat.
 The bar staff will also come around and take your drinks order, which you pay for separately, making it all so very easy.